-Abstract: This document sets out a roadmap for equitable and non-discriminatory access to health care services across the Caribbean for mobile and migrant populations regardless of age, race, colour, sex, language, religion, political or other opinion, national or social origin, sexual orientation, gender identity, property, birth or other status.
-The Framework responds to the findings of 2 multicountry studies conducted by PANCAP over the period 2011 - 2015 which highlighted the barriers to access HIV services by migrant and mobile populations.
+Abstract: This document sets out a roadmap for equitable and non-discriminatory access to health care services across the Caribbean for mobile and migrant populations regardless of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, physical or mental disability, health status (including HIV and AIDS), sexual orientation, gender identity and civil, political, social or other status.
+The Framework responds to the findings of 2 multi-country studies conducted by PANCAP over the period 2011 - 2015 which highlighted the barriers to access HIV services by migrant and mobile populations.
 Following a participatory approach involving representation from Government, (Ministry of Health, Chief Medical officers, National AIDS Programmes, Immigration Officers) Civil Society (Migrant groups and other key population groups) and international and regional organisations including, PANCAP, UWI, IOM, UNHCR and UNAIDS at a regional forum in Trinidad and Tobago from the 26 -27 June 2018, the mandate was for the development of a more comprehensive roadmap for a right based framework for access to health by migrants and mobile populations.
-The Framework is rationalized with the vision of regionalism under the CSME and sets out guiding principles and recommended strategies for regional and national
+The Framework is rationalized with the vision of regionalism under